 Houston, TX Green Office Space

-Houston TX office buildings rank #4 for buildings larger than 50,000 square feet that are green, with over 28% of the office square footage in Houston being LEED-certified, and over 43% of the office space in Houston being Energy Star-compliant.
+Houston ranks fourth for buildings larger than 50,000 square feet that are green-compliant.
+Nearly 30% of the city inventory is LEED-certified, and roughly 43% of office space is EPA Energy Star-rated.

-As an increasing number of Class A office tenants in Houston begin to place energy efficient space at the top of their list, both private and institutional investors will continue to pursue green certification for their assets, advancing the green office trend upward.
-With its healthy mix of both traditional energy, green energy, and high-technology industries, the Houston office market continues to offer tenants what they demand.
+As more and more tenants prefer energy-efficient, ecologically oriented building practices, both private and institutional investors continue to pursue green certification for their assets, advancing the green office trend.
+With a healthy diverse mix of both traditional energy, green energy, and high-technology industries, the economy continues to favor modern commercial real estate development.

-The 2017 National Green Building Adoption Index looked at commercial office properties in 30 major U.S. markets and found that, including EPA Energy Star-labeled buildings, the percentage of green certification has increased from under 5% in 2005 to 38% as of mid-2017.
-Houston placed fourth in this annual survey.
+The 2017 National Green Building Adoption Index looked at commercial office properties in 30 major U.S. markets and found that the percentage of green office space has increased from under 5% in 2005 to nearly 40% in mid-2017.
+Houston placed fourth in this survey.

 Houston, TX's Top Office-Using Sectors

 Houston is recognized around the world for its energy industry, but the demand for office space doesn't stop there.
-Oil, gas, renewable energy, biomedical research and aeronautics all contribute to the robust growth of the Houston office market and attract both national and global investors seeking stability and long-term performance.
+Oil, gas, renewable energy, biomedical research and aeronautics all contribute to the robust growth of the local market and attract both national and global investors that stability and long-term performance.

-A diverse mix of industry and business drives the Houston office market.
-Major industry sectors include real estate and corporate headquarters, finance, information technology, biomedical, and energy.
+Major active economy sectors in the metro include real estate and corporate headquarters, finance, information technology, biomedical, and energy.

-- Real Estate & Corporate Headquarters – Houston is home to 23 Fortune 500 companies, including Sysco, Baker Hughes and Halliburton.
+- Real Estate and corporate headquarters – Houston is home to more than 20 Fortune 500 companies, including Sysco, Baker Hughes and Halliburton;

-- Finance – Banking, financial services and foreign government trade offices are major users of office space in Houston, including the Bank of American Center.
+- Finance – banking, financial services and foreign government trade offices are major users of local office space;

-- Information Technology – The Houston Technology Center is the city's center for high-tech entrepreneurship, with more than 1,000 computer-related companies calling Houston home.
+- Information Technology – the Houston Technology Center is the city's center for high-tech entrepreneurship, with more than 1,000 computer-related companies calling this city home;

 - Energy – ConocoPhillips, Marathon Oil, KBR and National Oilwell Varco are a few of the top publicly traded energy companies headquartered in Houston.